Vietnam.vn - Nền tảng quảng bá Việt Nam

 Crude oil prices rose sharply again

 At the end of the first trading session of the week, world crude oil prices increased sharply, almost erasing the cumulative decline of the previous week.
-The market's bottom-fishing buying force and escalating geopolitical tensions in the world are the main factors supporting oil prices.
+The market's bottom-fishing buying power and escalating geopolitical tensions in the world are the main factors supporting oil prices.

 Thị trường hàng hóa hôm nay ngày 19/11: Giá dầu tăng mạnh, thị trường kim loại phục hồi